-[Editor’s Note: This September 13, 1948 article was referenced in the book in the Mountaineering History Section on page 18.
+[Editor’s Note: This September 13, 1948 article was referenced on Page 18 of the book in the Mountaineering History Section.
 The name “Thatuna Hills” appears in the article.
-This name which was not adopted by later map makers refers to a western extension of the Bitterroot Mountains that now is considered the northern Clearwater Mountains.]
+This name, which was not adopted by later map makers, refers to a western extension of the Bitterroot Mountains that now is considered the Northern Clearwater Mountains.]

-Who climbrs mountains?
-Many: perhaps seriously believe that only escapees from mental institutions would consider climbing to the top of a granite spire, and then turning; right around and inching back to terra firma. level.
+Who climbs mountains?
+Many perhaps seriously believe that only escapees from mental institutions would consider climbing to the top of a granite spire and then turning right around and inching back to terra firma level.

-The lion of Idaho, Mount Borah, 12,688 feet up to the topmost point, is a stern-looking, starkly impressive crag of grey granite.
-It rises in insular majesty from the sage-dotted plains of the Little Lost River valley.
-Yet. it scan be climbed in a day, with no more equipment than good tennis shoes, warm clothes, and a camera for proof.
-The azure-scraping rocky peak is often cloud-draped, and subject to squallish summer storms and lashing lightning.
-On a clear day, Borah is a full day’s work, but climbable.
+The lion of Idaho, Mount Borah (12,688 feet up to the topmost point), is a stern-looking, starkly impressive crag of grey granite.
+It rises in insular majesty from the sage-dotted plains of the Little Lost River Valley.
+Yet it can be climbed in a day with no more equipment than good tennis shoes, warm clothes and a camera for proof.
+The azure-scraping rocky peak is often cloud-draped and subject to squallish Summer storms and lashing lightning.
+On a clear day, Borah is a full day’s work but climbable.